fenngineering/sql-build-tools/README.md

 # Sql Build Tools

-A bunch of powershell scripts to perform DevOps routines like build, publish and test MSSQL Stack (SQLDB, SSIS, SSAS).
+A bunch of powershell scripts to perform DevOps routines like build, publish and test on the MSSQL Stack (SQLDB, SSIS, SSAS).

 ## Installation
 1. Open powershell.